openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    .. warning::

-      Plugin cannot verify that password does conforms policy.
-If you enter password that does not match policy, Neutron server will be not able to create routers and deployment process will stop, because NSX will not permit creating Edge nodes with password that does not match security policy.
+      Plugin cannot verify that password conforms security policy.
+If you enter password that does not match policy, Neutron server will be not able to create routers and deployment process will stop, because NSX will not permit creating edge nodes with password that does not match security policy.

 #.
 DHCP lease time -- DHCP lease time in seconds for VMs.
 Default value is